susapad/software/README.md

 Unfortunately, the commands can only be sent with one second of interval between.
-As a result, some configurations may take up to 6 seconds to complete.
+As a result, some configurations may take up to six seconds to complete.

 ### Does this project have any relationship with others?

 No, it isn't.
-This project is independent and has no relationship with other projects such as *Minipad Project*, *Nuitka*, *pySerial* or *QT Company*.
+This project is independent and has no relationship with other projects such as *Minipad Project*, *Nuitka*, *pySerial* or *QT Company*, but it has relationship with *SusaPad* itself.

 [minipad-release]: https://github.com/minipadKB/minipad-firmware/releases/tag/2023.410.1